otifsolutions/laravel-airtime/README.md

 ```
  php artisan migrate
 ```
+Which will run the package's migrations, the migration for table `airtime_currencies` will only be run while the other migrations are holded there waiting for running, they'll only be run when that parcular service will be enabled *made true through Setting package*.

 To check which commands are available for whole of this `airtime` package, simple hit this command.
-And look against the key `sync:xxxxx-xxx--xxxx`
+And look against the key `sync:xxxxxxxx_xxxxxx_xxxxxxx`

 ```
 php artisan